ewasm/benchmarking/README.md

 make -j4
 ```

-Compile each precompile and prepare benchmark file for each precompile.
+Compile each precompile, create test filler, fill the test, and save the filled tests.

 ```sh
 # NOTE: edit the top of fill_benchmarks.sh to make sure the paths are correct